cvonfeldt/AWS-CyberDefenders-blue-team-Investigations/AWS-AbuSESer-Trufflenet/README.md

 ### 1.2) The attacker's first action was to probe for publicly accessible resources.
 What is the full name of the S3 bucket they discovered?

 Sorting by ascending timestamps, we see the truffleHog was the first agent associated with an API call from the attacker IP.
-I did a quick google search to find that TruffleNet separately finds scans and finds credential info (separate from any API call we see here), then TruffleNet tests the credential (which we know is successful since there is a successful API call with no error fields):

 ![Q1.2](screenshots/1.1.png)